 Bash is our AI bot, trained to help you pass your exam.
 AI Generated Content may display inaccurate information, always double-check anything important.

-What is a contractual adjustment in the context of medical billing?
+What is a contractual adjustment in medical billing?

 Open an interactive chat with Bash

-Why is it important not to bill the patient for the contractual adjustment?
+Why can't the patient be billed for the contractual adjustment?

 Open an interactive chat with Bash